1260 KYA, San Francisco

 Featuring Tony Tremayne with the news

 With Christmas only weeks away, we’re spending a cool, gray Friday afternoon in San Francisco with “Big Daddy” Tom Donahue on Channel 1260 KYA.
-The station was under the care of a new program director, Bill Drake, who had arrived in October from WAKE/Atlanta to shape the station’s sound; Drake’s rein as KYA’s programming chief would come to a close only a few weeks after this recording was made when Les Crane resumed the role he had previously held.
+The station was under the care of a new program director, Bill Drake, who had arrived in October from WAKE/Atlanta to shape the station’s sound; Drake’s reign as KYA’s programming chief would come to a close only a few weeks after this recording was made when Les Crane resumed the role he had previously held.
 (Drake would continue as the station’s morning man for another year.)

 This broadcast shows few of the signature Drake formatics made famous in the years to come, but spotlights Donahue’s cool, relaxed style and smooth patter.
 In between popular hits of the day, including “Happy Birthday, Sweet Sixteen” by Neil Sedaka, “Baby It’s You” by The Shirelles and “Goodbye Cruel World” by James Darren, we’ll hear Tony Tremayne (born Mel Fritze) with news headlines.